Turkish police fire tear gas at women's march against violence | DW | 25.11.2021

 The protesters walked along Istiklal Avenue, a popular pedestrian corridor near Taksim Square.
 Marchers blew whistles and chanted slogans, including "Government, resign!"

-They were met with large numbers of riot police, who deployed tear gas when crowds attempted to break through barricades set up on the street.
+They were met with large numbers of riot police, who deployed tear gas when crowds attempted to break through barricades set up at the end of the street.

 "Women in Istanbul are out on the streets tonight to protest widespread gender-based violence — and to express their anger at the Turkish government for withdrawing from the Istanbul Convention earlier this year," DW's Turkey correspondent Julia Hahn said on Twitter.